Technical “How-To’s”

 Accessing Kubernetes Events with OSS Tools:

-Both kube-events and kubernetes-event-exporter are really nifty, highly customizable tools that have the functionality to capture and forward Kubernetes events to a preferred output or sink (e.g. S3, Kafka, etc)
+Both kube-events and Kubernetes-event-exporter are nifty, highly customizable tools that can capture and forward Kubernetes events to a preferred output or sink (e.g., S3, Kafka, etc.)

 Kube Events